Print

 Context

 The learners, aged between 15 to 17 years, study at iTeach, an NGO-run school located in Kondhwa, Pune, India.
-Our educational approach has primarily focused on building core academic competencies such as literacy, numeracy, and subject-specific knowledge.
+Our educational approach has primarily focused on building core academic competencies such as literacy, numeracy, and subject-specific knowledge and exposure to co-curriculars through hobby clubs and sports.
+Our students come from low income backgrounds, have low aspirations for higher education and struggle to get job opportunities after school.
 Until joining the Global Accelerator, we have not followed a formalized framework for developing non-academic skills.
-Although we have made consistent efforts to nurture essential life skills in our students, such as effective communication, active listening, and a mindset of aiming high.
-We have not previously adopted a specific rubric or structured program for skill development.
+Although we have made consistent efforts to nurture essential life skills in our students, such as effective communication, active listening, and a mindset of aiming high, we have not previously adopted a specific rubric or structured program for skill development.
 Our aim is to equip students not only with academic proficiency but also with the confidence, problem-solving abilities and interpersonal skills needed to thrive in the real world.

 Overall impact